genalt/blkinfo/README.md

    print(json_output)
 ```

-## Service
+## Varslink Service

 There is also varlink service available.
 To run the service:

 ```
 cd  ./src/varlink/
-python3 blkinfo_server.py --varlink="unix:@blkinfo"
+python3 blkinfo_server.py --varlink="unix:@blkinfo"&
 ```

 There are some scripts in the ./src/varlink/examples directory, with
-examples of how to user varlink service.
+examples of how to use the varlink service.

 Also command line tool `varlink` is available from `rawhide` repository (Fedora 30 currently).